18th October, 2022

 There can only be one principal contractor appointed on a project at any one time, and so careful consideration should be given as to who would be best to carry out the role.
 Especially since the client needs to appoint them in writing.

-Knowing when the client can be the principal contractor, and when they can't, is mostly down to understanding CDM roles.
+Knowing when the client can be the principal contractor, and when they can't, is mostly down to understanding the CDM roles - and the duties each role has.

 Two of the key roles under CDM are those of the client and the principal contractor.